Kingdom of Yemen: Foreign relations

+In line with its power, the Kingdom of Yemen often pursued an isolationist foreign policy.
+It took steps to strengthen the newly established Yemen and gain international recognition for its state.
 On 2 September 1926, Yemen was recognized internationally and diplomatic contacts with the Soviet Union took place in Ankara.
 Mussolini established a partnership relationship with Imam Yahya by signing the Sana'a Treaty in 1926.
 Thus, the Kingdom of Italy accepted Imam Yahya as the king of all Yemen.
 In addition, it provided diplomatic support against Saudi Arabia, which had ambitions over the Kingdom of Yemen.
 On 15 October 1937, this treaty was extended again.
 Relations were also developed with the Soviet Union by signing the Soviet-Yemen Friendship and Trade Treaty.
 The northern border was determined by signing the Taif Treaty with Saudi Arabia in 1934 and other relations such as trade were developed.
 The Taif Treaty would be renewed every 20 years and its validity would be confirmed in 1995.

 Relations between the United Kingdom, which controlled Aden, and the Kingdom of Yemen, which wanted to control all of Yemen, were generally tense.
 Even Imam Yahya stated in his letters that "the British", He wrote, "their real desire and main goal is to disintegrate and disperse Islam, so that they can dominate us and make us slaves." was being done.
 After 1928, the aggressive policies carried out against the British were changed and San'a Friendship Treaty was signed with the United Kingdom.
+An aggressive attitude towards the United Kingdom was not taken until 1948, after Al-Waziri coup.
+This attitude changed during the reign of Ahmad bin Yahya, and in the 1950s he declared that he did not recognize the sovereignty of the United Kingdom in Southern Arabia and entered into border conflicts pursuing the concept of Greater Yemen.